eclipse/kapua/docs/developer-guide/en/sso.md

 The default setup uses an ephemeral storage.
 So re-starting the Keycloak pod will delete the configuration unless you re-configure the setup with a persistent volume.
 {% endhint %}

+After the build and deployment configuration has been created, the script will also re-configure the Kapua OpenShift project to use the newly created Keycloak instance.
+This is done by calling the script `activate`.
+The `activate` script can be called at a later time to re-configure Kapua (e.g. when re-installing Kapua).

+Both scripts (`deploy` and `activate`) require both Kapua and Keycloak URLs.
+Keycloak requires the Kapua web console URL in order to allow request from this source, while Kapua requires the Keycloak URL in order to forward requests to Keyloak.
+The URLs are being constructed from OpenShift routes, which are configured for both Kapua and Keycloak.
+However this requires that Kapua is set up before Keycloak and that the `activate` script can only be called after the `deploy` script has been successfully run.

+Please refer to the [Keycloak Example (Docker based)](#keycloak-example-docker-based) section for the user creation, or follow the next section in order to perfrom email-based user registration.

+### Email-server based user registration

 For this configuration to work, you will need some existing SMTP server which is capable of sending e-mails.
 This is required so that Keycloak can send user verification and password recovery e-mails.
 If you don't have